Pain Relief for Arthritis

 WebMD states that those suffering from arthritis aches and pains can greatly benefit from physical therapy.
 After scheduling an appointment with The Fit Institute (TFI), one of our highly-trained physical therapists will conduct a physical evaluation to determine your best course of treatment.
 Treatment plans will be determined based on the nature of your condition.
 They typically include weight management to help ease some stress on your joints, and/or posture improvement to relieve stiffness and prevent injury.
 Our physical therapist will also provide specific techniques for alleviating your arthritis pain, which may include ultrasound, manual therapy, or thermal therapies.

 Arthritis treatments are aimed at alleviating pain and decreasing the amount of stiffness, stress, and inflammation surrounding your joints.
-If you have arthritis, or you think you may be experiencing arthritic symptoms, contact our physical therapy office in Chicago, IL to consult with one of our physical therapists.
+If you have arthritis, or you think you may be experiencing arthritic symptoms, contact our physical therapy office in Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL to consult with one of our physical therapists.
 At The Fit Institute (TFI), physical therapists are dedicated to helping you get the treatment you need so you can live life comfortably.